magnars/dash.el/README.md

                      If the `pattern` is longer than `source`, an `error` is thrown.

+    [a1 a2 a3 ... &rest rest] ) - as above, but bind the rest of
+                                  the sequence to `rest`.
+This is
+                                  conceptually the same as improper list
+                                  matching (a1 a2 ... aN . rest)

 Key/value stores:

     (&plist key0 a0 ... keyN aN) - bind value mapped by keyK in the